GreenSaladLeaf/Bike-Share/README.md

 )

 ,cleaned_name AS (
-  -- Refer to above
+  -- Refer to step 9
 )

 ,cleaned_name2 AS (
-  -- Refer to above
+  -- Refer to step 9
 )

 SELECT